mnandrews/moodle_filter_readability/README.md

 <h3>Known bugs</h3>
 <ul>
 <li>Does not play nicely with the default urltolink filter, please disable at site level for this to work</li>
+<li>the 'Exclude domain' field must have a value to work - you can put anything in it</li>
 </ul>